Flamingo: a Visual Language Model for Few-Shot Learning: Experiments

-\paragraph{Resampler architecture and size.} We ablate the architectural design of the Resampler in row \textbf{(vi)} and \textbf{(vii)} of Table~\ref{tab:ablation-table}.
-Given a parameter budget, we compare our proposed Perceiver Resampler to the use of a vanilla Transformer and an MLP (row \textbf{(vi)}).
-We show that both of these approaches lead to a significantly worse overall score, while also decreasing the training throughput.
-The Perceiver Resampler is more efficient as it compresses the large number of visual features to as few as 64 visual tokens.
-We also ablate the size of our Resampler with three options: Small, Medium (default value for all~\method{} models), and Large (row \textbf{(vii)}).
+\paragraph{Resampler size.} We further investigate the architectural design of the Resampler in row \textbf{(i)} of Table~\ref{tab:ablation-table-appendix}.
+We ablate the size of our Resampler with three options: Small, Medium (default value for all~\method{} models), and Large.
 We see that the best performance is achieved with a medium size Resampler.
-Moreover, when scaled together with the frozen LM, we observed that increasing the size of the Perceiver Resampler lead to instable trainings.
-We thus made the conservative choice of keeping the same medium Resampler size for all our \method{} models.
+Moreover, when scaled together with the frozen LM, we observed that increasing the size of the Perceiver Resampler lead to unstable training.
+We thus made a conservative choice to keep the same medium Resampler size for all our \method{} models.